v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/create-a-custom-sensitive-information-type-in-scc-powershell.md

 After you've created a well-formed XML file, you can upload it to Office 365 by using Office 365 PowerShell.
 Then you're ready to use your custom sensitive information type in your DLP policies and test that it's detecting the sensitive information as you intended.

 > [!NOTE]
-> You can also create less complex custom sensitive information types in the graphical user interface of the Security & Compliance Center.
+> You can also create less complex custom sensitive information types in the Security & Compliance Center UI.
 For more information, see [Create a custom sensitive information type](create-a-custom-sensitive-information-type.md).

 ## Important disclaimer